From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: PERSPECTIVES

 The recent experimental results of the LHC experiments at CERN show that supersymmetric particles do not exist and subsequently, quantum string theory does not describe nature.
 Hence, the 4-dimensional PCFT remains the only known model, compatible with quantum theory, which provides the general experimentally observed framework, without needing supersymmetry to introduce fermions and internal symmetries.

 Paraphrasing Euclid (of Alexandria) we may say that "there is no royal road to .... the theory of everything too".
-We already realized this mathematical difficulty in string theory based on the algebraic curves.
-PCFT has essentially the same mathematical basis as the Polyakov action, it simply transfers the mathematics to the algebraic surfaces and their intersection with the lines, which constitute the grassmannian space $G_{4,2}$.
+We already realized the background algebraic geometric structure in string theory based on the algebraic curves.
+PCFT has essentially the same mathematical basis as the Polyakov action, it simply transfers the mathematics to the algebraic surfaces of $ CP^{3}$ and their intersection with the lines, which constitute the grassmannian space $G_{4,2}$.
 The lorentzian CR-structure projection to a real 4-dimensional submanifold complicates further the mathematical problems, but it clarifies the general physical picture.
 No moving strings and hidden dimensions are needed.
 The particles and their potentials (dressings) are distributional solitons.
 The singular part of the distribution (the source) is the fermionic particle and the regular part is its "potential".
 The observed spacetime is just the "superposition" of these elementary solitons.
-Mathematically they are real 4-dimentional manifolds (boundaries of domains of holomorphy (\ref{c-2}), inside the $SU(2,2)$ classical domain.
-The Minkowski spacetime is the Shilov boundary of this $SU(2,2)$ classical domain.
+Mathematically they are real 4-dimentional manifolds (boundaries of domains of holomorphy) (\ref{g-8}).
+The Minkowski spacetime is the Shilov boundary of this $SU(2,2)$ classical domain in its unbounded realization and precisely its universal cover $ \mathbb{R} \times S^{3}$.